Celebrating Pride Month

-Recommendations include national awareness campaigns within healthcare services, improved equality and diversity training for staff, and developing Monitoring Information Standards for sexual orientation and gender identity in order to better provide care for those in need
+Recommendations include national awareness campaigns within healthcare services, improved equality and diversity training for staff, and developing Monitoring Information Standards for sexual orientation and gender identity in order to better provide care for those in need.

 At e-Surgery, we recognise the difficulties that many LGBTQ+ people have faced, and continue to face, in getting the healthcare they need.

-We’ve prepared a quick survey about LGBTQ+ access to online healthcare.
+We’ve prepared a quick survey (now closed) about LGBTQ+ access to online healthcare.
 We’d love to hear from you regarding your experiences accessing healthcare and what could be done better.
 We feel it’s important that we directly listen to the LGBTQ+ community in order to create a more inclusive and accessible healthcare service.